Eurydia/pso2ngs-character-simulator/README.md

-# pso2ngs-character-simulator
+# NGS character simulator

- A character simulator for PSO2NGS.
+A context-based character simulator for PSO2NGS.